r11454008/BHSTW_project/README.md

+# BrainHack School 2023
-# Predict individual emotional changes in competitive tasks by using rs-fMRI connectivity data
+Predict individual emotional changes in competitive tasks by using rs-fMRI connectivity data

 ## Summary
 This project aims to use resting-state fMRI connectivity matrices to predict individual mood changes across multiple contexts.